 Judge orders more sleep for San Francisco area jail inmates

-SAN FRANCISCO (AP) — A federal judge has ordered more sleep and fewer nighttime interruptions for county jail inmates in one Northern California count after a group of inmates sued, saying lack of sleep amounted to cruel and unusual punishment.
+SAN FRANCISCO (AP) — A federal judge has ordered more sleep and fewer nighttime interruptions for jail inmates in a San Francisco Bay area county after a group of inmates sued, saying lack of sleep amounted to cruel and unusual punishment.

 The San Francisco Chronicle reports U.S. District Judge James Donato put an end Monday to 2:30 a.m. announcements for inmates to take pills, noisy overnight maintenance work and weekday 4 a.m. breakfasts at Alameda County jails.